sachin-stephen/sachin-stephen/README.md

 - 👋 Hi, I’m @sachin-stephen
 - 👀 I’m interested in SCADA/Industrial Security.
 - 🌱 I’m currently working for a masters degree in Cybersecurity from De Montfort University.
-- 💞️ I’m looking to collaborate on cybersecurity professsionals.
+- 💞️ I’m looking to collaborate with cybersecurity professsionals.
 - 📫 How to reach me er.sachinstephen@outlook.com